laneb/congruence_solver/README.md

 ## Limitations

 What are the limitations on the size of the numbers, you ask?
 CongruenceSolver can solve any congruence with a 16 bit degree that 32 bit coefficients and modulus.
-Of course, Ruby's Bignum can manage arbitrarily large integers without overflow, but the extension that powers has limitations to maintain speed and simplicity.
+Of course, Ruby's Bignum can manage arbitrarily large integers without overflow, but the extension that powers CongruenceSolver has limitations to maintain speed and simplicity.

 ## Development

 First, install bundler (`gem install bundler`).
 Then install this project's dependencies with `bundle install`.
 Use `bundle exec rake update_ext` to pull and compile the extension.
 Use `bundle exec rake spec` to run the tests and `bundle exec rake bench` to run the benchmark.
-To build and install this gem locally, run `bundle exec rake install`.

 ## Contributing